County Down Grand Black Chapter

 Over the past number of years the Sir Knights of County Down have produced a Commemorative Booklet and Badge to assist the Host District of the Annual Demonstration with the financial implications of the day of which there are many.

-Extending the charitable outreach of the County Down Grand Black Chapter was also an important consideration when deciding to embark on the venture, and during the last three years almost £10,000 has been donated to charities selected by the various District Chapters.
+Extending the charitable outreach of the County Down Grand Black Chapter was also an important consideration when deciding to embark on the venture, and during the last twelve years almost £36,000 has been donated to charities selected by the various District Chapters.

-The initiative has been a great success and as we move through our fourth year it's great to see that the sale of Badges and Booklets has increased year on year and the Sir Knights of County Down should feel proud of their success.
+The initiative has been a great success and as we look towards our thirteenth and final year it's great to see that the sale of Badges and Booklets has increased year on year and the Sir Knights of County Down should feel proud of their success.

 The 2009 Booklet and Badge featured Lecale District Chapter No.2, and the Sir Knights of Lecale choose Kidney Research and Cystic Fibrosis as the charities they wished to support.